 Upon further exploration he discovered that she had a blockage in her throat, and it felt like a small ball.
 Acting quickly he gave her a shot of a medication to make her throat muscles relax.
 After waiting the required amount of time for the meds to kick in he once again tried to tube her.

-This time successfully pushing the blockage down & the tube hit it’s target.
-She was bloated so he gave her a preventative mixture to keep her from bloating further and also a shot to help repair her irritated throat.
+This time with her throat muscles relaxed, the tubing was successful in pushing the blockage down & the tube hit it’s target of her rumen.
+Yea!
+Since she was bloated the vet gave her a preventative mixture to keep her from bloating further.
+He also gave her a shot to help repair her irritated throat.
 We discovered that due to the drought the horse apples (from Bois D’Arc trees) were much smaller than usual and were dropping prematurely from the trees.

-It’s important as a rancher to pay careful attention to your animals & to be able to step in and take care of them medically when necessary, but equally important to know when treatment is over your level of ability and call in the big guns.
+It’s important as a rancher to pay careful attention to your animals & to be able to step in and take care of them medically when necessary.
+But it’s equally important to know when treatment is over your level of ability and call in the big guns.
 There’s never a dull moment on the ranch!

 I share lots of fun stories & recipes on our facebook page, so c’mon by & follow us on Facebook.